otoolep/questdb.io/website/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 ![alt-text](assets/bench-kdb-8850H-sum-null.png)

+#### We can improve this performance further
 QuestDB's sum(int) result is 64-bit long, whereas kdb+ sum(int) returns a 32-bit integer (even if the sum overflows).
-Our approach is slightly more complicated as we convert each 32-bit integer to a 64-bit long to avoid overflow.
+Our approach is currently slightly more complicated as we convert each 32-bit integer to a 64-bit long to avoid overflow.
-By removing this overhead and more, there is a little bit of scope left to make our implementation faster in the future.
+By removing this overhead and more, there is scope left to make our implementation faster in the future.

 ### Perspectives on performance